Shopify vs Square: Which Is Better for Your Business?

 Which Should You Choose?

-The right choice depends on your specific business model, not a universal "best."
+The right choice depends on your business model and transaction volume, not a universal "best."
 Match your situation to the platform that fits.

 Choose Square if: